plaublin/RaSTEES/index.md

 a practical solution to improving the reliability and security of applications running in an untrusted environment.
 Examples of TEEs include Intel SGX, ARM TrustZone and AMD SME/SEV.
 Unfortunately, using a TEE is not a straightforward task.
-Not only the hardware possesses several limitations, but there is also a lack of software support for implementing efficient and secure systems.
+Not only does TEE hardware have several limitations, but there is also a lack of software support for implementing efficient and secure systems.
 Consequently many technical challenges need to be overcome.